DestanT/small-business-books/README.md

 After several iterations of changing the code to try and satisfy both Pylint and the overall functionality, failed, this was ultimately kept as is.
 Having also not found anything alarming [online](https://pylint.readthedocs.io/en/latest/user_guide/messages/warning/expression-not-assigned.html) and message boards that suggested this was a serious fault, it was also, ultimately, ignored.
 Please consider letting me know if you think was a mistake on my part, and please condiser letting me know how you would have tackled this part of the code.

 ### __Process__
+This section aims to provide a comprehensive guide for testing the application.
+Feel free to deviate from it as necessary.

 __The Main Menu__

 | Test | Expected Outcome(s) |
 | :--- | :--- |
 | Click “Run Program” | Application starts and the main menu is displayed |